 Other factors may affect your eligibility, such as drug convictions.
 However, a past drug problem won’t necessarily hinder you.
 The federal Department of Education offers an eligibility worksheet students can use to determine how their situation may affect eligibility.
-Students who are ineligible based on past convictions, but are still interested in online education, check out our article on Best Degrees for folks who were formerly incarcerated.
+Students who are ineligible based on past convictions, but are still interested in online education, check out our article on Best Degrees for formerly incarcerated folks.

 Federal Supplemental Educational Opportunity Grant

-The Federal Supplemental Educational Opportunity Grant is another grant that’s available based on the student’s financial need.
+The Federal Supplemental Educational Opportunity Grant is another available grant based on the student’s financial need.
 Contact the online school’s financial aid center to learn more about how this award is distributed and who is eligible.

 Federal Iraq and Afghanistan Service Grant